Lodge a civil claim at court

 - the date(s) and place the debt happened

-- the amount you're claiming and how it was worked out
+- the amount you are claiming and how it was worked out

-- why you're owed the money (e.g. liquidated debt, damages, negligence, etc.)
+- why you are owed the money (e.g. liquidated debt, damages, negligence, etc.)

-- the interest you're claiming (if any) and how it was calculated—you can calculate interest using the courts’ interest calculator
+- the interest you are claiming (if any) and how it was calculated—you can calculate interest using the courts’ interest calculator

 How to lodge your claim

-To lodge your claim you need to download, print and sign your completed claim and statement of claim and lodge them (in person or by post) at the Brisbane Magistrates Court.
-You must lodge your originals and 2 copies for each of the defendants.
+To lodge your claim you need to download, print and sign your completed claim and statement of claim and lodge them (in person or by post).
+You must lodge your originals and 2 copies (for yourself and the defendant).

 You must meet any deadlines for lodging your claim, which may be required by law.
 You should get legal advice to make sure you meet any deadlines.